6 Property haggling tips for buying your next home

 Who doesn’t like getting a discount or a good deal?
 You may not like asking for one but that’s a different subject!
 As buying a home is likely to be the biggest single purchase you’ll make, even negotiating a small discount is worth it.

-Of course, no seller wants to give anyone a discount without a fight, but that’s why you need a plan and to do some research.
+Of course, no seller wants to give anyone a discount without a fight, but that’s why you need a plan, some research and a few property haggling tips!

 Their agent, and its worth remembering who’s paying for the agent and therefore who their client really is, will want to broker a deal to ensure they get paid.
 Of course, the agent will want to squeeze you for all they can!

-This often means you’re faced with an uphill battle when buying a home.
+This often means you’re faced with an uphill battle when buying a home, regardless how good your property haggling tips are!
 But that’s not to say with the right research and questions that you can’t tilt the scales back in your favour.

 #1 Research both the property and local comparables